 Elimination of rate increases related to inappropriate recovery of past losses.

-Minnesota also has additional unique aspects: 1) consideration of adverse investment expectations related to the decline in market interest rates, 2) adjustments to projected claim costs to ensure the impact of uncertainty is adequately borne by the insurer; and 3) a cost-sharing formula applied in typical circumstances.
+The MSA approach also has additional unique aspects: 1) consideration of adverse investment expectations related to the decline in market interest rates, 2) adjustments to projected claim costs to ensure the impact of uncertainty is adequately borne by the insurer; and 3) a cost-sharing formula applied in typical circumstances.

 Even though these additional aspects are outside the pure loss-ratio requirements, they fall in line with legal provisions that rates shall be fair, reasonable, and not misleading.

-The Minnesota approach, including application of the typical-circumstance cost-sharing formula, results in an approvable rate increase of 35% for inflation-protected products and 20% for products with no inflation protection.
+The MSA approach, including application of the typical-circumstance cost-sharing formula, results in an approvable rate increase of 34% for inflation-protected products and 20% for products with no inflation protection.

-The Texas approach results in an approvable rate increase of 29% in aggregate.

-The MSA Team’s recommendation, in consideration of the Minnesota and Texas approaches, is to approve a rate increase of 35% for inflation-protected products and 20% for products with no inflation protection.
+The MSA Team’s recommendation, in consideration of the MSA approach, is to approve a rate increase of 34% for inflation-protected products and 20% for products with no inflation protection.

 Higher rate increases are recommended for states where past cumulative rate increases below 55% have been approved.